RgbTrouw/Qs-Messenger/README.md

 The source is mostly clean.
 Only the server source might be hard to follow at times, especially when it comes to the list handling.

-After login, the proeminent element of the client program is the FriendsList Object / Widget.
-It consists of "group" objects (+group "header") and subsequent "peer" objects, somewhat enclosed as *nested* QList<> type variables.

-The FriendsListWidget is fed the raw list server data which is interpreted and propagated througout the subsequent components, creating new group and peer objects as needed.

-The groups and their peers are eventually accessible in the form of FriendsList.groups.at(n).peers.at(n) along with their variables and objects.

-Ultimately, this design allows easy management and addition of other features to the peers list display.

 * The client source does contain some unused objects.
 These are within the "Source/Objects" folder and are just a working, early version of the "FriendsList" object but without the "Widget" component.
 They are not #included anywhere.
 The used components are within the "Objects/Windows" folder.